Haredi Judaism

-Haredi communities are found primarily in Israel (12.9% of Israel's population), North America, and Western Europe (most notably Antwerp and Stamford Hill in London).
-Their estimated global population numbers over 1.8 million, and, due to a virtual absence of interfaith marriage and a high birth rate, the Haredi population is growing rapidly.
-Their numbers have also been boosted since the 1970s by secular Jews adopting a Haredi lifestyle as part of the baal teshuva movement; however, this has been offset by those leaving.
+As of 2020, there were about 2.1 million Haredim globally, representing 14% of the world's Jewish population.
+Haredim primarily live in Israel (17% of Israeli Jews and 14% of Israel's total population), North America (12% of American Jews), and Western Europe (most notably Antwerp and Stamford Hill in London).
+Absence of intermarriage, coupled with both a high birth and retention rate, spur rapid growth of the Haredi population, which is on pace to more than double every 20 years.
+Their numbers have been further boosted since the 1970s by secular Jews adopting a Haredi lifestyle as part of the baal teshuva movement; however, this has been somewhat offset by those leaving.